ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's by putting yourself in their perspective.

-The node is an actor performing an action.
-Every action is a reaction and causes a reaction.
-A grouping of nodes or actions by actors is called a situation or plot. io
+The node is an actor.
+Actors perform actions, and the effects cause other actors to perform actions.
+You can connect actors to each other via their actions (edges).

+A grouping of nodes or actions by actors is called a situation or subplot.
 We can then break down a situation hierarchically over time into subplots or subsituations.

 <!-- * Connect to the **situation**: What kind of subplot is this?
 Certain subplots have the same set of actors doing the same set of actions.
 * Connect to the **actors**: Who are the actors are involved in this subplot?
 Visualise them and put yourself in their perspective.